PingOne Advanced Identity Cloud

 Scenario Voluntary claims result Essential claims result

-The end user is not authenticated.
+The end user isn’t authenticated.

 Authenticate with the requested journey.